Fordoun Hotel & Spa review - a boutique stay in Kwazulu-Natal's Midlands region

 A few weeks spent under the cobalt heavens on Africa’s southern tip had been a daily delight.
 And today was to be no different, as we arrived at the Fordoun Hotel & Spa dressed in our holiday shorts and T-shirts, the rental car’s aircon set at full blast to counteract the baking mid-summer’s heat.

-Not that the sunlight was to last.
+Not that the sunniness was to last.
 A couple of hours later we would find ourselves confined to our room as a deluge of late-afternoon showers bucketed itself down on all sides.

 To be fair, this wasn’t any real inconvenience either.
 What better time to settle down with some holiday reading than to the sounds of summer rains pummeling rooftops and gushing from gutters?
 Not to mention the fact that the rooms at Fordoun provide the perfect relaxing spot – bathrooms here come with deliciously deep tubs and sensory salts, ideal for whiling away the time to the sounds of the surrounding downpour...

 Earlier that day we had begun our journey from the magnificent Oyster Box hotel in Umhlanga near Durban, making our way north via the Midlands Meander route.
-Located just off the Kwazulu-Natal N3 motorway, between the towns of Pietermaritzburg and Mooi River, the Midlands Meander is a picturesque drive amongst the foothills of the magnificent peaks that are South Africa’s Drakensberg mountain range.
+Located just off the Kwazulu-Natal N3 motorway, between the towns of Pietermaritzburg and Mooi River, the Midlands Meander is a picturesque drive amongst the foothills of the splendid peaks that are South Africa’s Drakensberg mountain range.

 This lovely route takes in local arts and crafts stores, traditional restaurants, plenty of outdoor activities venues as well as culturally and historically significant sites.
 We spent some time learning about the struggle to end Apartheid, and checking out the sculpture monument at the Nelson Mandela Capture site, before browsing for local designer linens and craft confectionery at the charming Piggly Wiggly Country Village, where we had stopped for a bite to eat.